.md in the data/posts directory.

 In order for a post to be recognized by Plume it must contain some metadata like a title and published date.
 This metadata is defined as “front matter”, that is, some YAML set between tripple-dashes (i.e.---) and must be the first thing in the file.

-| Key | Type | Required | Details |
+The following metadata fields are supported.| Key | Type | Required | Details |

 |---|---|---|---|